Ada-Developers-Academy/core-unit-2/intermediate-sql/problem-set-intermediate-sql.md

 * type: code-snippet
 * language: sql
 * id: 9f961b35-f00b-4718-bb7c-32dadd803236
-* title: Join Question #2
+* title: Intermediate SQL
 * data_path: /intermediate-sql/sql/problem-set.sql
 * points: 1
 * topics: sql, sql-select, sql-join

 ##### !question

-You have the following database.
-Write a SELECT statement which uses a JOIN clause to find the name of vendors who have products which cost less than 20.0.
+We have the following database.
+Write a `SELECT` statement which uses a `JOIN` clause to find the name of vendors who have products with a cost less than 20.

 ![Database ERD](../assets/intermediate-sql_database-relationships_problemset-products-orders-erd.svg)